atolcd-contrib/share-site-creators/readme.md

 ### Install the AMPs

 You can install the AMPs as you normally would using the MMT.
-For example, to install on a server, you would copy `share-site-creators-repo.amp` to `$ALFRESCO_HOME/amps` and copy `share-site-creators-share.amp` to `$ALFRESCO_HOME/amps_share`, then run `bin/apply_amps.sh`.
+For example, to install on a server, you would copy `share-site-creators-platform.amp` to `$ALFRESCO_HOME/amps` and copy `share-site-creators-share.amp` to `$ALFRESCO_HOME/amps_share`, then run `bin/apply_amps.sh`.

 For developers looking to contribute who are running locally, you can use the Maven plug-in to install the AMP by running `mvn alfresco:install -Dmaven.alfresco.warLocation=$TOMCAT_HOME/webapps/alfresco` for the repo AMP and `mvn alfresco:install -Dmaven.alfresco.warLocation=$TOMCAT_HOME/webapps/share` for the Share AMP.
 If you are not running your Alfresco and Share WARs expanded specify the WAR file path instead of the directory.